TheDevTec/SpecializedDrops/README.md

 - Start server

 Is there any conditions to use this source?
-No, but id You want to use it correctly, make sure about
+No, but if You want to use it correctly, make sure about
 - Your server version (Plugin supports 1.8 - Latest)
 - TheAPI in /plugins folder (TheAPI is depend for this source)